copsTvFan/cops-episode-guide/guide.md

 Aired 2001-09-08.

-**Coast to Coast 1** (Des Moines, IA -- 9:22 PM Fight Call) Atlanta, GA/Chattanooga TN
+**Coast to Coast 1**

+- (Des Moines, IA -- 9:22 PM Fight Call)
+- Atlanta, GA
+- (Chattanooga, TN -- 2:54 AM Street Patrol) Officer Brian Russell

 ## CP-1411

 Aired 2001-11-10.

-**Coast to Coast 2** (Des Moines, IA -- 6:35 PM Violent Person Call) 3rd Watch -- Officer Lori Wilson has been there four years and meets a lot of nice people along with the bad.
+**Coast to Coast 2**

+- (Des Moines, IA -- 6:35 PM Violent Person Call) 3rd Watch -- Officer Lori Wilson has been there four years and meets a lot of nice people along with the bad.
 She gets a lot of good feedback too.
 A naked bloody black man on PCP goes crazy in a park.
 He tries to punch through a wooden fence and gets maced.
 A dozen cops jump him and a female cop gets covered in blood and has to be cleansed in the ambulance.
-Chattanooga, TN (2:12 AM Suspicious Person Call) Fox Station -- Officer Brian Russell says he never discussed with his wife about being a cop.
+- (Chattanooga, TN -- 2:12 AM Suspicious Person Call) Fox Station -- Officer Brian Russell says he never discussed with his wife about being a cop.
 He then goes a gas station where a U Haul is parked and they open it to find a dirty old hippie couple sleeping naked inside with their dog.
 The guy has no ID because it got burned in a fire, but later says he had permission to be there.
 They just got back from Arkansas and had nowhere to stay.
-Atlanta, GA (5:30 AM Traffic Stop) Zone 1 -- Officer Frank Huff stops a car for having no license plate lights.
+- (Atlanta, GA -- 5:30 AM Traffic Stop) Zone 1 -- Officer Frank Huff stops a car for having no license plate lights.
 He stops and when the cop gets out he drives off across town.
 He pulls off into a neighborhood and runs into the woods and is caught.
 He crashed into three cars along the way and had no license.

 ## CP-1412

 Aired 2001-09-15.

-**Coast to Coast 3** (Des Moines, IA -- 8:18 PM Assistance Call) 3rd Watch -- Officer Joe Morgan has been there eleven years and likes the city because it is small, but not too small, there is still lots to do.
+**Coast to Coast 3**

+- (Des Moines, IA -- 8:18 PM Assistance Call) 3rd Watch -- Officer Joe Morgan has been there eleven years and likes the city because it is small, but not too small, there is still lots to do.
 An off duty cop is in a foot pursuit.
 Pursuit; domestic disturbance; car chase.
-Chattanooga TN/Atlanta, GA
+- (Chattanooga, TN -- 4:13 PM Public Disorder Call) Officer Brian Miller likes to play golf.
+- (Atlanta, GA -- 5:05 AM Traffic Stop) Officer Tim Fenner.

 ## CP-1413